Olle Nordmark

-Olle Emanuel Nordmark (May 25, 1890 - December 18, 1973) was a Swedish painter and muralist born in Nordanholen at Mockfjärd parish.
-He was focused on an art career from an early age.
-After emigrating in 1924 to the United States to gain more work opportunities, he lived there for 40 years.
-Living mostly in New York City, he produced numerous murals and frescos for private commissions.
-In 1964, he immigrated to France, where he lived until his death.
+Olle Nordmark (May 21, 1890 - December 18, 1973), born Olof Emanuel Nordmark, was a Swedish painter, muralist, teacher, graphic designer, and illustrator.
+Nordmark emigrated to the United States in 1924, and was later employed by the Bureau of Indian Affairs to teach fresco painting to Native American artists.
+In 1964, Nordmark immigrated to Huningue, France where he lived until his death in 1973.

-Biography
+Early life and education

+Olof Emanuel Nordmark was born on May 21, 1890 (Note: Also cited as the May 25, 1890) in Nordanholen, Mockfjärd to Brita Olsdotter and Fredrik Wilhelm Nordmark, a postal worker.

-Nordmark started to draw and paint at an early age.
-His first teacher was his father, but in 1901 he met painter Gustaf Ankarcrona in Leksand, who taught him the basics.
-At the age of 15, Nordmark had decided that he was going to be an artist.
-He continued his studies at Althin's School of Painting in Stockholm, where he trained in fresco painting.
+At the age of 15, Nordmark decided that he was going to be an artist.
+Nordmark first studied art under his father before later studying under Gustaf Ankarcrona.
+Nordmark later studied fresco painting at the Althins målarskola in Stockholm.

+Following graduation, Nordmark created murals and decorative paintings for private homes and churches.
+During this period Nordmark became interested in creating theatrical scenery.
+Nordmark later studied theatrical painting and stage design in Moscow.

+Career

-After his studies, Nordmark created murals and decorative paintings for private homes and churches in Sweden.
-While working, he became more interested in creating theatrical scenery.
-In 1917, he traveled to Moscow to study theatrical scenery.
-The next year, he returned to Stockholm, where he started to work with set designers and to create drawings for costumes.
-He worked for, among others, theatres such as Södra Teatern, Stora Teatern, the Folkan, the Oscars Teatern, and the Royal Swedish Opera.
+In 1918, he returned to Stockholm, where he started to work with set designers and to create drawings for costumes.
+He worked for, among others, theatres such as Södra Teatern, Stora Teatern, the Folkan, the Oscarsteatern, and the Royal Swedish Opera.

 Nordmark lived and worked in Stockholm until 1924.
-Meanwhile, he became a well-known and respected designer of stage sets.
-His works were very imaginative, beautiful and colorful.
 Nordmark also worked with Karl Gerhard on sets for 22 productions.

 During his time in Stockholm, he also worked as the head of Grabowska, a decorative painting workshop at Karlavägen.
 He arranged a number of displays in the news-office window of Svenska Dagbladet for clients such as Barnängen and Finbruken.

 Nordmark decorated several churches, such as Engelbrektskyrkan, Saltsjöbadskyrkan, churches in Borås and Karlskrona, and the wedding hall in Stockholm Court House.
 In 1924, Nordmark provided helped restore the church in Mockfjärd, contributing his work for free (pro bono) because of his love for his homestead.
 The same year, he started to paint a portrait of Gädd Lars Holmberg, which he finished in the US.
 He donated the painting to the church in Mockfjärd.

 To acquire more knowledge within his field, he made several study trips on the European continent to nations including France, Germany, Italy, and Russia.
-In 1924, he immigrated to the United States to seek more work opportunities than Sweden could offer him.
-He lived there until 1964 when he moved to France.